mariusdamm/fnvw/scripts/README.md

 ## run.sh

 This script runs the project.
 It asks you whether you want to run the project in detached mode or not.
 Press _y_ for detached mode, and _n_ for running not in detached mode.

+## stop.sh

+This script stops the project if it's running.
+It makes use of the docker compose down command.